smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 In EIP-1559 mode, the total price for the transaction is the minimum of base fee + tip cap and fee cap.
 More information can be found on the [official EIP](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md).

 Chainlink's implementation of this is to set a large fee cap and modify the tip cap to control confirmation speed of transactions.
-So, when in EIP1559 mode, the tip cap takes the place of gas price roughly speaking, with the varying base price remaining a constant (we always pay it).
+When in EIP-1559 mode, the tip cap takes the place of gas price roughly speaking, with the varying base price remaining a constant (we always pay it).

 A quick note on terminology - Chainlink nodes use the same terms used internally by go-ethereum source code to describe various prices.
 This is not the same as the externally used terms.
 For reference: